This is an internal documentation. There is a good chance you’re looking for something else. See Disclaimer.

 )click OK

-choose option Import project from external model → Maven (or Gradle for version 3.0 and newer)
+choose option Import project from external model → Gradle

 click Finish